coffeebank/coffee-cogs/content/docs/kodict/index.md

 ## Features

 - Search dictionary entries in Korean (Hangul, Hanja)
+- Search dictionary entries in English
 - Pronunciation in Hangul and Romanization
 - Word origins in Hanja
 - Parts of speech

-### Coming soon

-- Search dictionary entries in Korean Romanization
-- Search dictionary entries in English
-- Sentence translation

 ## Commands